Date: March 23, 2023

-Hi there, it’s Bri from the Security Team here at Jane.
+Hi there, it’s Bri from the Privacy and Security Team here at Jane.
 Our team is responsible for ensuring the security of your data and the privacy of your patients.
-In fact, it’s what our team is dedicated to thinking about All.
-The.
-Time.
+In fact, it’s what our team is dedicated to thinking about all the time.
 And it’s not just something we prioritize within our team, but throughout our company, too.
 Security and privacy are embedded in our culture, our training, and our hiring processes.

 What is a SOC 2 report?

 SOC stands for System and Organization Controls… but okay, what does that mean?
 So, controls are the things we do (administrative processes, technical settings, and more) to ensure the security of your data.
 These controls are in place within Jane the company as well as within the infrastructure that hosts Jane.

 So for example, a common administrative control could be requiring employees to undergo what’s called Security Awareness Training (and yes, this is something we do!), but there are also technical controls a company may have, like ensuring firewalls are enabled, limiting access to sensitive information, and so forth.

 What is the difference between Type 1 and Type 2?

 For us, you can think of “type 1” sort of like “step 1”.
 First, we write out those controls, and the auditors we work with verify that we have designed those controls clearly, thoroughly, and appropriately.
 We provide evidence to them showing that we’re doing what we’ve said we’re doing, and with that evidence approved, we get the report.